 G Adventures for Good: City Walk, Delhi

 Local Living: Kerala Backwaters Homestay, Alleppey.
 Walking tour with a guide from the G Adventures-supported New Delhi Streetkids Project.
 Old Delhi walk with stops at the Jama Masjid, Gurduwara, Chandni Chowk, spice markets and Connaught Place.
-Taj Mahal and I’timad-ud-Daulah (Baby Taj) entrance.
-Agra Fort entrance and guided tour.
-Fatehpur Sikri monuments entrance and guide.
+Taj Mahal and I’timad-ud-Daulah (Baby Taj) visit.
+Agra Fort guided tour.
+Fatehpur Sikri monuments.
 Abhaneri village walk and stepwell visit.
-Jaipur City Palace entrance and guide.
-Amber Fort tour (Jaipur).
+Amber Fort and Jaipur City Palace tour.
 Fort Kochi orientation walk.
-Wayanad Wildlife Sanctuary walk.
-Mudumalai National Park safari.
+Wayanad Wildlife Sanctuary walk and safari.
 Chaumundi Temple and Mysore Palace visit.
 Mamallapuram Shore Temple visit.
 Pondicherry orientation walk.
 Madurai cycle-rickshaw ride and Sri Meenakshi Temple visit.
 Cardamom hills spice plantation tour.
 Kerala backwaters homestay with guide.
 Internal flight.
 All transport between destinations and to/from included activities.

 Explore India’s vibrant cities, discover ancient forts and temples, revel in the beauty of Agra’s Taj Mahal, stay with the locals in the Kerala backwaters